Agraja

-Agraja is a 2014 Indian Kannada-language film directed by Srinandan starring Darshan and Jaggesh.
-Kamna Jethmalani, Sanjjanaa, Arundathi and Aadya Gowda (earlier named Poornima) played the heroines, while Sadashiva Brahmavar, Rangayana Raghu, Biradar and Achyuth Kumar played supporting roles.
+Agraja is a 2014 Indian Kannada-language film directed by Srinandan starring Jaggesh with Darshan in an extended guest appearance.
+Kamna Jethmalani, Sanjjana, Arundathi and Aadya Gowda (earlier named Poornima) played the heroines, while Sadashiva Brahmavar, Rangayana Raghu, Biradar and Achyuth Kumar played supporting roles.

 The film was produced by editor T. Govardhan under his newly established banner named, The Great Indian Movie Creators.
 Agraja is based on the subject of a National Film Award winning Telugu film, which was revealed to be R. P. Patnaik's Broker.

 Plot

 An enthralling tale on corruption and black money, the plot weaves around its two major characters, Charandas, IAS (Darshan) and Siddha (Jaggesh) and depicts their journey through the path of conflict and realization.
 Portray as corrupt in the beginning of the film, both Charandas, IAS and Siddha start realizing the flaw in themselves and its impact on the society at large.
 Thus, begins the battle of two individuals against corruption and black money with a pledge to free the society from these major evils.